- This event has passed.

 At WAG’s June general meeting, Advantage Publishing Editor Jackie Smith gave aspiring writers tips from the editor’s side of the desk.
 Freelancing allows writers a flexible schedule and the potential for earnings “on the side.”
 Editors like to use freelancers because it allows for more diversity in content.
 On the down side, a freelance submission versus an assignment can mean you’re writing for free.

 Writers should be guided by their curiosity.
-“Write what you know and what you would like to know” (example: how to interview).
+“Write what you know and what you would like to know” (example: an interview).

 Smith encouraged writers to not be afraid to pitch to an editor.
 “It’s a skill you will develop the more you do it.”
 However, writers should do their homework before submitting.
 Know the publisher’s needs, style and word count preferences, and seek feedback.
 The submission process is more casual these days, particularly on the local scene, so email submissions are acceptable and encouraged.